 When you're a student, at university or switching careers, work experience should be at the top of your agenda.
-As many employers will tell you, qualifications are crucial and show a commitment to learn.
-But without any valuable experience, you can forget securing that first job as easily as you'd hoped.
+As many employers will tell you, qualifications are crucial and show a commitment to learning.
+But without any valuable experience, you can forget securing that first job as easy as you'd hoped.

 What's more, because of increasing competition, school leavers and graduates are facing even tougher times with fewer jobs available and many struggling to kick-start their careers.